LuiseFreese/mermaid/docs/DEVELOPER.md

 # Developer Documentation

 This is a **production-ready Node.js web application** deployed on Azure App Service that automates Microsoft Dataverse solution, entity, and relationship creation from Mermaid ERD files.
-It provides a web interface for uploading Mermaid files and real-time processing with comprehensive logging.
+It provides a **modern wizard-based interface** for guided deployment with real-time processing and comprehensive logging.

 ## Mermaid to Dataverse Converter - Technical Architecture

 This document provides a comprehensive overview of the web application's architecture, design decisions, and implementation details for developers who want to understand, maintain, or contribute to the project.

+**Key Features:**
+- **🧙‍♂️ Modern Wizard Interface** - Step-by-step guided deployment
+- **🔄 Real-time ERD Validation** - Auto-correction and syntax checking
+- **🎯 Global Choices Integration** - Upload and manage option sets
+- **🧠 CDM Entity Detection** - Automatic Common Data Model integration
+- **📊 Publisher Management** - Create or select existing publishers
+- **🔐 Enterprise Security** - Azure Key Vault + Managed Identity

 ## Table of Contents